alfredtorch/edward/README.md

 <img width="600" alt="image" src="https://github.com/alfredtorch/edward/assets/38537119/b09d52ce-bccf-47e4-86c5-7ff1bcfb4936">
 </p>

+> ## Help Needed
+> Please visit the [Software Specification Sheet](SoftwareSpecificationSheetM2.md) if you would like to collaborate and help to develop Edward.

 # Growing Lab & Sharing Knowledge
 Edward fosters continuous improvement through community involvement at multiple levels.
 Individuals manage local stations, benefit from fresh food, and participate in testing new biological scenarios.
 This approach enriches community knowledge and enhances the numerical model.